Self Service Scanning

 The library provides several options for the self service use of equipment for both general and high-resolution scanning.

-Items smaller than 11×17 inches may be scanned using one of the many available campus printer/scanners (Bizhubs).
+Items equal to or smaller than 11×17 inches may be scanned using one of the many available campus printer/scanners (Bizhubs).

 Users must log into these machines.
 If not a W&L community member, users can receive a guest login code at Leyburn Library’s Information Desk.